Bitter feuds and crypto ties: Inside one of the most expensive Democratic primaries

 The race has made for the third most expensive House Democratic primary in the country, according to the nonpartisan, nonprofit group OpenSecrets.
 By Monday, the Democratic race drew more than $13 million in outside money, OpenSecrets reported.

-The vast majority of that — more than $10 million — was donated to Flynn by a group backed by a cryptocurrency billionaire.
+The vast majority of that — more than $10 million — was donated to Flynn's campaign by a group backed by a cryptocurrency billionaire.

-And in a rare move, a political action committee, or PAC, tied to top House Democrats such as Speaker Nancy Pelosi sent Flynn nearly $1 million.
+And in a rare move, a political action committee, or PAC, tied to top House Democrats such as Speaker Nancy Pelosi spent nearly $1 million to support Flynn.

 "It's very surprising to see that type of money fly into Oregon in a race like this that in many ways seems so obscure nationally," said Richard Clucas, a professor who has taught political science at Portland State University for the last 27 years.